Joseph Butler’s Moral Philosophy

 Here are few of the problems.
 If it is reasonable to obey conscience, then “the rules that Conscience lays down” are either reasonable in and of themselves or they are “the dictates of an arbitrary authority” (Sidgwick, III.13 §2).
 If the latter, then it is hard to see what justifies this arbitrary authority.
 But if the former, then Sidgwick argues that there is no independent moral authority for conscience — a conclusion which Sidgwick thought perfectly reasonable — and Butler is caught in the same justificatory circle that the Stoic arguments for life according to nature were: “it is reasonable to live according to Nature, and it is natural to live according to Reason” (ibid.).
 A related objection is that since both conscience and self-love are rational principles and in general cannot be in conflict, conscience just dictates whatever self-love dictates and vice-versa.
 Consequently conscience cannot have a distinctive authority.
 Sturgeon identified a different circularity connected with the justification of the supremacy of conscience.
 Since Butler held that virtuous actions are those in conformity to the nature of the agent and vicious ones not in conformity, according to Sturgeon “the doctrine of natural authority of conscience is entirely superfluous” (Sturgeon, 316).
 This is because if conscience points to the wrongness of an action the wrongness must be due to the action’s conformity or non-conformity with our nature — i.e. due to a conflict among principles.
 Conscience can’t be pointing to a conflict with itself since that would be circular.
 So it must be a conflict with the next highest principle: self-interest.
 But then conscience just asserts what self-interest dictates, and so the testimony of conscience is redundant and has no special authority.
 Put differently, Butler assumes that his argument that virtue is natural entails an argument for the supremacy of conscience.
 But there is no good reason to assume the entailment — in fact the two are not only independent, but in conflict.
 There have been a number of responses to Sturgeon.
 Penelhum, notably, denied that Butler was committed to the “Full Naturalistic Thesis” and argued that Butler instead held “the independent existence of the judgments of right and wrong” from judgments of “naturalness and unnaturalness” (Penelhum 1990, 68; see also Irwin 2008 §707 and McNaughton 2012).

-As previously noted Butler discusses two other important constituents of human nature in addition to conscience and the particular passions: self-love and benevolence.
-Central to Butler’s analysis of self-love is his extremely influential dismissal of psychological egoism — in C. D. Broad’s words “he killed the theory so thoroughly that he sometimes seems to the modern reader to be flogging dead horses” (Broad 1930, 55; but see Penelhum 1985; Henson 1988; Sober 1992).
-For Butler, the kind of egoism exemplified for him by Hobbes — “the selfish theory” in eighteenth century parlance — rests on the failure to distinguish principles from passions.
+As previously noted, Butler discusses two other important constituents of human nature in addition to conscience and the particular passions: self-love and benevolence.
+Butler’s extremely influential dismissal of psychological egoism was central to his analysis of self-love.
+C. D. Broad claimed that “he killed the theory so thoroughly that he sometimes seems to the modern reader to be flogging dead horses” (Broad 1930, 55).
+For Butler the kind of egoism exemplified by Hobbes — “the selfish theory” in eighteenth-century parlance — rests on a failure to distinguish principles from passions (for context see Maurer 2019).
 There is a trivial sense in which all of our passions are our own and the pleasure we have in discharging or pursuing any passion is “self” love.
 But it is also uninteresting: we can’t conclude much from the fact that every passion we take pleasure in is our passion.
 We certainly can’t conclude that human beings are always motivated by selfishness.
 That selfish theorists thought we could was due in part to their confusing the “ownership of an impulse with its object” (Broad 1930, 65)—the inference from that the passions are ours to that we are the objects of the passions.
-Although the passions belong to us it does not therefore follow that our “self”, or our self-gratification, is the object of the passion.
+Although the passions belong to us it does not therefore follow that our “self,” or our self-gratification, is the object of the passion.

 Which was not to deny of course that people act from selfishness, self-partiality, and confused self-interest.
 Selfishness and self-partiality often mix with benevolent motivations to give rise to benevolent and even compassionate actions (Sermon V Note 1).
 Unlike Shaftesbury and Hutcheson, Butler stressed that human beings often act from mixed and opaque motives (as will be discussed in Section 6).
 But the existence of mixed motivations presumes non-interested motivations with which selfishness is mixed, not the reducibility of all motivations to selfishness or self-partiality.
 This also has the virtue of being a simpler explanation than the more complicated selfish motivations offered by Hobbes’ theory.